 Before I address these questions and the concerns they imply, let me first cover some basics.
 Reverse mortgage misinformation is rampant – especially with regard to this topic.
 Let’s make sure we set the record straight before addressing how a reverse mortgage works after death.
 If you’re already familiar with the basics, feel free to skip further into the article.
 If you’d like more detailed reverse mortgage information than what we’ll cover here, check out this article.

-The most common reverse mortgage in the United States today is the FHA-insured home equity conversion mortgage, or HECM (often pronounced heck-um by industry insiders).
-If anybody you know recently got a reverse mortgage, it likely was a HECM.
+A reverse mortgage is a unique home loan that enables homeowners 62 and older to convert home equity into cash.
+The most popular reverse mortgage in America is the FHA-insured home equity conversion mortgage, or HECM (often pronounced heck-um by industry insiders).
+If you know somebody who got a reverse mortgage, it’s likely they got a HECM.

-- The HECM is non-recourse.
-The most that will ever need to be repaid is the value of the home, even if it’s not worth enough to settle the balance.
+The HECM is a non-recourse loan; the most that will have to be repaid is the value of the home.
+FHA covers any shortage if your home isn’t worth enough to pay off the entire balance.